Picture by Charles Corbett

-In 2015 the port handled 102.657 million tonnes of cargo.
+In 2015 the port handled 102.657 million tonnes of cargo, all products, among which coal exports at RBCT reached 75.4 million tons for the year.
 A far cry from the unimpressed view expressed by Commissioner Henry Cloete in 1843, when he surveyed the Mhlatuze estuary and declared it to have little or no potential as a future harbour.

 Situated at Longitude 32º 02' E and Latitude 28º 48' S, Richards Bay, South Africa's most northernmost and easterly port, is 87 nautical miles (160 km) northeast of Durban and 252 n.miles (465 km) southwest of Maputo.

 A dedicated railway line connects the port with Mpumalanga Province and Gauteng and was designed specifically to handle the majority of South Africa's coal exports.
 Other rail links connect Richards Bay with Durban in the south and Swaziland and Mpumalanga to the north.
 There is an adequate road system to Gauteng, Swaziland, Mozambique and Mpumalanga, and an excellent road south to Durban.

 The port occupies 2,157 ha of land area and 1,495 ha of water area at present, but has the potential of expanding when required, making Richards Bay potentially one of the largest ports worldwide.
 Richards Bay serves the coalfields of KwaZulu Natal and Mpumalanga Province as well as timber and granite exporters from as far away as the East Cape and Northern Cape Provinces.
 In 2006 the port is handling an increasing variety of bulk and neo bulk cargo in addition to breakbulk.
 Much of the general cargo has migrated away from Durban in recent years.
 Exports remain the main activity of the port.